 HABC provided public notice of the FY 2021 MTW Annual Plan and posted the Plan on its website.
 HABC also made copies of the FY 2021 Amended Annual Plan available at HABC's main offices.
 A 30-day public comment period to allow for resident and general public review was provided from October 30, 2020 through November 30, 2020.
-A public hearing will be held and recorded via WebEx video conference on November 24, 2020.
-Prior to finalizing the Plan, HABC will consider all comments received during the public review process.
-Documentation of the public process and comments received will be included as Appendix B.
+A public hearing was held and recorded via WebEx video conference on November 24, 2020.
+Twenty-six (26) people attended the public meeting.
+Prior to finalizing the Plan, HABC considered all comments received during the public review process.
+Documentation of the public process and comments received are included as Appendix F.